 In Bradenton, people rely on products to enhance or ease their daily lives.
 However, sometimes the products that people use have defects that cause them to perform in unexpected and dangerous ways, causing injury or even death.

 If you were injured due to a product defect, a product liability lawyer provides you an avenue to pursue compensation for the expenses and impacts on your quality of life.
-The Bradenton Product Liability Lawyers at Dolman Law Group and Sibley Dolman could help you understand this legal process.
+The Bradenton Product Liability Lawyers at Dolman Law Group could help you understand this legal process.
 Contact us for a free case evaluation today.

 What Is Bradenton Product Liability?

 All parties along the chain of manufacture have the legal responsibility to ensure that the products they manufacture and distribute for consumer use are safe when used according to labeled instructions.

 Those included in the chain of manufacture are:

 - The manufacturer of parts, at the top of the chain.

 - The wholesaler.